stacks-network/docs/_browser/hello-blockstack.md

        __'.___.'__
      ´   `  |° ´ Y `

     ?
-Are you ready to build a Blockstack app in React?
+Are you ready to build a Blockstack app?
 (Y/n)
     ```

 4. Respond to the prompts to populate the initial app.